Swan Bay, Tasmania

 Swan Bay is a locality and small rural community in the local government area of Launceston, in the Launceston and surrounds region of Tasmania.
+Swan Bay has some great residents with lovely homes.
 It is located about 23 km north-west of the town of Launceston.
 The Tamar River forms the western and north-western boundaries, while Swan Bay Creek forms the northern.
 The 2016 census determined a population of 286 for the state suburb of Swan Bay.

 Road infrastructure

 The C739 route (Windermere Road) intersects with the East Tamar Highway in the north-east of the locality, passing through from north-east to south-west.